 Route profiles

 When height information is available you can find a altitude or elevation, and a slope profile by scrolling down in the route details screen.
 When timing information is available you can also find a speed and a distance profile in the route details screen.
 When recording a route, you can tap the route line of the recorded route to open the record screen.
 There you also find an altitude and a speed profile.
-When planning a route or generating a route, you can tap the ‘Total ascent’ label to see the elevation profile of the planned route.
+When planning a route or generating a route, you can tap the ‘Total ascent’ label to see the elevation and slope profiles of the planned route.
+You might need to scroll down in the route details screen to see all profiles.

 Route profiles in the route details screen Topo GPS

-An example of altitude, slope, speed and distance profiles in the route details screen.
+An example of altitude, slope and speed profiles in the route details screen.

 Height profiles